 It's also another high listeria risk, so even though it is yummy, wait until you're holding your little one in your arms.

-Now this is another of my favourite foods too.
+Now this is another of my favorite foods too.

-Unfortunately brie and blue vein cheeses are also on the no-go zone.
+Unfortunately, brie and blue vein cheeses are also in the no-go zone.

 Although slightly higher in kilojoules, I'd recommend swapping bocconcini for Parmesan.